marcusoftnet/marcusoftnet.github.io/_posts/2025-01-16-htmx-todo-tutorial-III.md

 ### Toggle completion

 Toggle completion will be implemented with a `HTTP PUT` and then I'll just replace the entire `#todo-item`.
+Update the `todo-list-item.ejs` to look like this:

 ```html
 <div class="todo-item">